jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   1. Click **ADD STAGE**.
 The Stage Configuration page opens.
   2. Click the stage name, **MyStage**.
 Enter `Build` as the new name.
   3. Make sure that the **Automatically execute jobs when a change is pushed to Git** option is selected.
-The stage is configured to accept input from your project Git repository's master branch.
+The stage is configured to accept input from the master branch of your project's Git repository.
   4. Click **JOBS**.
 Click **ADD JOB**, and then select **Build**.
-  5. Select **Ant** as the Builder Type.
+  5. For the builder type, select Ant.
 Use the default settings for everything else.
-   * The build job will find the `build.xml` file in the root directory and run it during the build.
+The build job will find the `build.xml` file in the root directory and run it during the build.
 The files that are needed for deployment are copied into the build archive directory.
   6. Click **SAVE**.

 ![Configuring the Builder][18]

-In a moment, the Pipeline page is refreshed and shows the information about your newly configured stage.
+After a moment, the Pipeline page is refreshed and shows the information about your newly configured stage.

 ![A configured Builder panel][46]